Clicky Skip to Content

 How Long Does An Instant Pot Take To Natural Release

-I set the clock to the approximate time I believe it would take for the Instant Pot to naturally release pressure.
-Natural release of pressure will occur 10-20 minutes after the completion of the Instant Pot cycle.
-The pressure will drop after 2-3 minutes, so the food will sit in the slow cooker for a total of at least 12-15 minutes, giving enough time for cooking.
+The pressure will drop after 2-3 minutes, so the food will sit in the slow cooker for at least 12-15 minutes, giving enough time for cooking.
 It takes about 10 minutes for the pressure cooker to release steam naturally.

 Watch this to know about natural pressure release and quick release